CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 # Running Nextflow pipelines on Puhti
-Nextflow (http://nextflow.io](http://nextflow.io/) is a scalable and reproducible scientific workflow management system that interacts with containerised applications to perform compute-intensive tasks.
+[Nextflow](http://nextflow.io/) is a scalable and reproducible scientific workflow management system that interacts with containerised applications to perform compute-intensive tasks.
 This workflow provides built-in support for containers like Singularity, which is a containerisation technology that is compliant with HPC environment.
-Although, nextflow pipelines allow us to choose Docker engine as an executor for running pipelines, please note that Puhti users can't use Docker containers due to the lack of administrative privileges to Puhti users.
+Although, nextflow pipelines allow us choosing Docker engine as an executor for running pipelines, please note that Puhti users can't use Docker containers due to the lack of administrative privileges to Puhti users.

 ## How Singularity works with Nextflow
 The integration of Singularity containers with Nextflow follows the same execution model as with Docker containers.
 So it does not require additional modifications in Nextflow script as such to be compatible with Singularity.
 One has to just enable the use of Singularity engine (instead of Docker) in the Nextflow configuration file.
 Nextflow is able to pull remote container images stored in Singularity or Docker-Hub registry.
-The remote container images are usually specified in your Nextflow script or configuration file by simply prefixing the image name with the `shub://` or `docker://` as required by the Singularity tool.
+The remote container images are usually specified in your Nextflow script or configuration file by simply prefixing the image name with the `shub://` or `docker://`.
 It is also possible to specify a different Singularity image for each process definition in Nextflow pipeline script.

 Here is a general recipe for running your Nextflow pipeline on Puhti :
 1. Prepare your singularity images on your local environment